AmineBOU/audio-style-transfer/README.md

 # Audio Style Transfer

 <p align="center"> <i>Audio Style Transfer</i> aims to create unique audio samples by combining a base audio file and style audio file.
 We do this by applying a computer vision techique known as "style transfer".
-We also propose two preprocessing and an alternate dimensional representation of sound to acheive preffered results.</p>
+We also propose two preprocessing and an alternate dimensional representation of sound to acheive preferred results.</p>

 <p align="center"> <b>Eric Chang, Mark Endo, John Guibas</b> </p>